mit-submit/submit-users-guide/source/conda.rst

 Conda for Ruby
 ==============

-Ruby is not natively installed on subMIT.
+Ruby is not natively installed on SubMIT.
 You can install it through

 .. code-block:: sh